1. Introduction

 This will make sure shared memory is reallocated.

-2.5.
+2.6.
 Additional steps

-1. Optionally, update the comments in your .rxg files to correctly show the correct maximum number of Tcal table entries allowed.
+3. Optionally, update the comments in your .rxg files to correctly show the correct maximum number of Tcal table entries allowed.

 A script, /usr2/fs/misc/rxgfix4, has been provided for this.
-If the original version of the affected comments have been preserved, the will be updated to the new form.
+If the original version of the affected comments have been preserved, they will be updated to the new form.
 Only the comments immediately before the active Tcal entries will be updated.

-1. Execute:
+Execute:

 cd /usr2/control/rxg_files